-For the fifth consecutive year the Leeds Arts and Humanities Research Institute, in collaboration with the University of Leeds Special Collections, are running the Brotherton short-term post-doctoral fellowship scheme.
+For the Sixth consecutive year the Leeds Arts and Humanities Research Institute, in collaboration with the University of Leeds Special Collections, are pleased to offer the Brotherton Short-term Post-Doctoral Fellowship Scheme (2020-21).

-These fellowships are designed exclusively for early-career researchers to make use of the Special Collections held within the Brotherton Library, and to help researchers maximise external funding opportunities for post-doctoral research.
+These fellowships are designed exclusively for early-career researchers to work with any of the Special Collections held within the Brotherton Library.

 Successful applicants will spend four weeks in Leeds to carry out research activities aimed at developing the fellow’s ability to make strong applications to externally-funded post-doctoral positions which must then be held at the University of Leeds (e.g. British Academy Post-Doctoral Fellowships; Leverhulme Early-Career Fellowships; Marie Skłodowska-Curie actions; Newton Fellowships, Marie Curie Fellowships, Wellcome Trust Research Fellowships, NERC Research Fellowships).